 This course introduces students to the diverse aspects of managing documentation projects.
 It teaches the planning skills necessary to develop document outlines, budgets, and schedules, and how to combine this information into document plans, proposals, and contracts.
 It introduces the project execution skills needed at each stage of the documentation process, and teaches how to track and report project progress.
 It addresses issues surrounding multi-person documentation teams, such as managing personnel, dividing and delegating work, and establishing effective writing and editing processes.
 This course also teaches global management skills, including document control, copyright, meetings and presentations.
 NOTE: This is not a writing course.

 Before taking this course, students must have completed their technical elective (COMP 1850 or COMP 2010 or COMP 2369).
 Students must also have one of the following English requirements, as well as intermediate word processing skills in the latest version of MS Word for Windows: 1) English 12 "67%" (C+) or equivalent (refer to BCIT's Admission page); 2) COMM 0015 score of 70 or better.

-No information on books is currently available for Spring/Summer 2017 offerings of this course.
+No information on books is currently available for Fall 2017 offerings of this course.

 Interested in being notified about future offerings of COMM 1013 - Documentation Project Management?

 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.